+What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): Emergency care In- and out-of-service area: Emergency care refers to services that are: \$120 for each Medicare-covered emergency room visit.
+Furnished by a provider qualified to furnish emergency services, and Out-of-network cost sharing will apply toward your Needed to evaluate or stabilize an

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Emergency care In- and out-of-service are a: Emergency care refers to services that are: \$65 for each Medicare-cove ered emergency room visit.
-Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for Out-of-network cost sharing in-network out-of-pocket m You do not pay this amoun hospital within 24 hours for Deductible does not apply. g will apply toward your aximum. t if you are admitted to the